Bluebird (Buffalo Springfield song): Live performances

 Three days after the single release, Buffalo Springfield performed "Bluebird" at the Monterey Pop Festival on June 18, 1967.
 Young, who had left the group, was replaced by Doug Hastings on guitar.
 David Crosby of the Byrds also provided back-up on guitar: "Neil left about a week before Monterey, so I rehearsed with them for a few days and I said that I'd sit in with them to cover.
 I was just trying to help."
 However, bassist Palmer, who was back in the group, remembered it differently: "He [Crosby] didn't know what he was doing.
 He didn't rehearse, thought he knew what he was doing, [but] didn't and embarrassed us to the max, and that's why you won't see our segment in [director D. A.] Pennebaker's film Monterey Pop."
 Hastings added: "David had a gorgeous voice but his problem was that he couldn't play rhythm very well, though he thought he could."
 The song was played as the second half of a medley with Stills’s as yet unrecorded song, "Rock and Roll Woman".
 What had become a disorganized jam ended with an upbeat performance "transformed in something of a boogie", according to Einarson.

 In late June, Crosby again performed with group members and added harmony vocals (normally sung by Furay alone) in a Sunset Strip club.
 Young rejoined the group in August 1967 and "Bluebird" became a highlight of the group's performances.
+For an October 28, 1967, episode of the popular crime drama television series Mannix titled "Warning: Live Blueberries", the group performed "Bluebird" during a nightclub scene.
+In an interview, Stills expressed his preference for their live sound, such as that for their Mannix performance, and wished that the group had recording more live performances.

-They usually played the song as their last number and with the extended jam ending, it could last twenty minutes.
+"Bluebird" was usually played as their last number and, with the extended jam ending, it could last twenty minutes.
 McDonough notes a perceived influence by the San Francisco Sound and a concert review in the Los Angeles Times compared Buffalo Springfield favorably to "the psychedelic efforts" of San Francisco's Grateful Dead and Blue Cheer, who also performed at the concert.
 On several occasions, Young described the group's live performances of "Bluebird", including one in Portland, Oregon in 1967:

 During Stills's and Young's guitar solo excursions, there were changes in tempo and rhythm, including touches of Ravel's Boléro.
 "Bluebird" was the final song performed by the Buffalo Springfield during their farewell concert at the Long Beach Arena on May 5, 1968.